kubernetes/cloud-provider-alibaba-cloud/docs/usage.md

 \>> **Note：**

 - CloudProvider would not deal with your LoadBalancer(which was provided by user) listener by default if your cloud-controller-manager version is great equal then v1.9.3.
-User need to config their listener by themselves or useing ```service.beta.kubernetes.io/alicloud-loadbalancer-force-override-listeners: "true"``` to force overwrite listeners.
+User need to config their listener by themselves or using ```service.beta.kubernetes.io/alicloud-loadbalancer-force-override-listeners: "true"``` to force overwrite listeners.

-Useing the following command to find the version of your cloud-controller-manager
+Using the following command to find the version of your cloud-controller-manager

 ```
 root@master # kubectl get po -n kube-system -o yaml|grep image:|grep cloud-con|uniq